 1. Golden Pothos (Epipremnum aureum)

 If you’re new to trailing plants, golden pothos is the one to start with.
 She trails generously, tolerates low light, and forgives inconsistent watering better than most.
 The heart-shaped leaves are glossy green with yellow variegation that looks different depending on the light.
+If you are deciding between pothos and a similar-looking vine, our pothos vs philodendron comparison makes the differences easy to spot.

 She’s happy in a hanging basket or draped over a high shelf.
 Let the soil dry out between waterings and she’ll keep growing steadily.
 For more on her specific needs, the golden pothos care guide covers everything in detail.